 - Weight: 199g (no bottle)

-Dakine’s offering is simple and lightweight, and sits comfortably against your back.
-The waist strap holds it securely in place, but it doesn’t quite match the stability of Mavic’s Crossride (below).
+Dakine’s Hot Laps pack is simple and lightweight, and sits comfortably against your back.
+The waist strap holds it securely in place, but it doesn’t quite match the stability of Mavic’s Crossride.

 With a 2-litre volume, there’s space for spares and snacks.
 The main compartment features a fleece-lined pocket and a couple of extra compartments to organise your gear.
 There’s a foldaway bottle holder on the side.
-It’s well-priced as well.
+It’s well priced too.

 This is the only pack here that doesn’t include a water bottle or bladder, and we found it hard to reinsert a bottle when riding.
-It’s the least breathable of all the options on test too.
+It’s also the least breathable of all the options we tested.

 Mavic Crossride Belt